Elementary Korean 1

 a justifiable reason.
 In case a make up exam is granted, it must be done within a week from the original exam date.
 Students' progress will be

-monitored and considered for the final grade, especially for the border
+monitored and considered for the final grade, especially for the borderline cases.

 Written assignments will be graded on your efforts as well as on your performance.